Budget travel tips

 Recommended hostels and cheap hotels

 Probably the cheapest place here, I’m afraid, but you will only need to stay 1 night to get everything done in Kusatsu Onsen.
 This is a centrally located, traditional inn with tatami rooms.
-Check prices at Booking.com or Agoda.
+Check prices at Booking.com.

 How to get there